 This is something very subtle but, it shows he’s aware of the advantage his opponent can use over him.
 So he immediately changes his approach with his lead hand to stop them.

-I also like that generally he always varies up the lead hand, using feints, and even a lead hook from time to time to keep his opponent unsure what will come next.
+I also like that generally he always varies up the lead hand, using feints, and even a lead hook from time to time to keep his opponent unsure of what will come next.

 Transitioning attack combos